carlosdarras/currency_converter/README.md

 - Make sure you have Flutter and Dart installed on your system.
 If not, you can install them by following the official Flutter installation guide:
   [Flutter SDK](https://flutter.dev/docs/get-started/install).
 - Verify that you have the necessary dependencies for your specific development platform (e.g., **Android Studio** or **Xcode** for mobile app development).
-- Ensure you have Git installed on your system.
-You can download Git from [Git](https://git-scm.com/downloads).

 ### Installation Steps: